Your website traffic is typically derived from one of the following sources:

 Organic traffic, put simply, is traffic that comes from Google and other search engines’ search engine results pages (SERPs).

-Think of it this way; you search for a given topic, like “bike repair shops,” and you see a list of results.
+Think of it this way; you search for a given topic, like “bike repair shops,” and you see a list of search results.
 You click on one of those results to visit the brand’s website.
-You now count as an organic visitor, and will be included as part of the brand’s total organic traffic.
+You now count as an organic visitor and will be included as part of the brand’s total organic traffic.

 Source: Google